 Syrian Arab Republic

-From January to June 2013, UNICEF and partners plan for:
+From January to December 2013, UNICEF and partners plan for:

-children reached with supplementary vaccination campaigns
+children are reached with supplementary vaccination campaigns

 school children receive essential education materials

 2013 requirements (US$)

 Covering the period 1 January through 31 December 2013, which corresponds to the United Nations Syria Humanitarian Assistance Response Plan

 For more than two years, Syria has been engulfed in an escalating civil war which increasingly threatens to spill over into a larger regional crisis.
 The number of people affected has soared with 6.8 million people in need of humanitarian assistance; 4.25 million people have been displaced inside Syria; over 170,000 people have been forced to seek refuge in public shelters; over 93,000 people killed1; and, tragically, over 4 million children have been directly affected by the crisis.
 A further 1.8 million people, including over 925,000 children2 have sought refuge in the surrounding countries of Lebanon, Jordan, Turkey, Iraq and Egypt – with the numbers of those leaving Syria projected to reach 3.45 million by the end of 2013.
 Entire cities, towns, communities, families and children’s lives have been devastated by the ongoing violence.
 Civilians are bearing the brunt of an escalating and increasingly brutal crisis.